CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 This extension enables the [3D Tiles JSON](../../specification/schema/tileset.schema.json) to support streaming tilesets with implied subdivision.
 When subdivision is implied, it enables simplification at every stage of the tilesets lifetime: querying tree structure from the server, data storage on the client, as well as simplification and optimization of algorithms involved with traversal and analysis.
-The tileset.json only needs to supply the information needed so that any tile can derive attributes like `geometricError`, `boundingVolume`, `refine`, `boundingVolume`.
-This cuts down the size and verbosity of the tileset.json.
-Because the access to information describing any part of tree structure is predictable, pre-fetching random locations on the tree is possible.
+The tileset.json only needs to supply the information needed so that any tile can derive attributes like `geometricError`, `boundingVolume`, `refine`, etc. This cuts down the size and verbosity of the tileset.json.
+Because the access to information describing any part of tree structure is predictable, random access queries on the tree is possible.

 TODO: Why, What, How, include a representative image here